 Jump to:

-This family friendly recipe was inspired by my Oma's Swedish Meatballs Recipe.
-She also used it to make different variations like cocktail meatballs, and her fabulous classic meatloaf.
-Be sure to check out some our other great recipes inspired by Oma, like her Classic Homemade Chicken Soup and Oma's Spaghetti.
+This recipe is inspired by my grandma’s Swedish meatballs!
+It's perfect for a family dinner, but you can also use it to make a tasty meatloaf or even tiny meatballs for a party.
+Be sure to check out some of our other great recipes inspired by Oma, like her Classic Homemade Chicken Soup and Oma's Spaghetti.

 Here's What You Need